Geography of Qatar: Depressions

 The surface of the Qatar Peninsula is punctuated by numerous small depressions, referred to as rawda or the plural riyadh.
 These formations present as enclosed basins, save for those in the south-central region which may be open on one or more sides.
 The morphology of these depressions is diverse, ranging from circular to elongated forms, with some exhibiting irregular platforms.
 The scale of these depressions also varies widely.
 The most extensive, such as the Almajdah Depression, stretch for several kilometres, while the smallest span mere tens of metres.
 Their formation is primarily attributed to the dissolution of surface limestone by rainwater runoff, a process that has been active across much of the peninsula.

+Dahls (Caverns)

+Dahl is a local term used to describe a once sealed cave which had its roof collapse.
+Before roof collapse locals usually call it Kharsa'a (Arabic: خرسعة).

+Due to the formation being roof collapse, some translate the term "dahl" to "sinkhole," although "cavern" is more commonly used.
+Dahls are common due to the underling limestone bedrock, which exhibits the same chemical dissolution as Karst.
+Locals formerly believed dahls were due to meteorites falling.

+Dahls include Dahl Al Hamam, Dahl Al Misfer, Dahl Al Mudhlem.
+Dalh Al Hamam is the only cenote in the country.

 Valleys

 Dry valleys, known as wadis, are featured most prominently in Qatar's northern region and the vicinity of Jebel Dukhan.
 They are characterised by their internal drainage systems, which terminate in shallow depressions rarely exceeding 2 to 3 metres in depth.
 While they may extend for several kilometres in length, they maintain a remarkably narrow profile, with a width invariably less than 100 metres.